richardgaywood/paydata.org/content/sprawlrunners/magic/summoning/summoning.md

 type: docs
 description: Game mechanic for summoning
 date: 2020-11-18
-lastmod: 2020-12-29
+lastmod: 2021-03-22
 weight: 200
 ---

-Roll Summoning skill, taking a penalty according to the level of the spirit:
+Roll Summoning trait, taking a penalty according to the level of the spirit:

 * Servant/Watcher: no modifier to roll
 * Seasoned rank (Lesser spirit): -2 to roll (4PP)
 * Veteran rank (Common spirit): -3 to roll (6PP)
 * Heroic rank (Greater spirit): -4 to roll (8PP)

+Don't forget that - per the Power Preparation rule (SWADE pg 140) - if a summoner concentrates for an entire round (taking no action, not moving, not being Shaken or Stunned), they can cancel up to 2 points of penalty to any power roll.
+This applies to practically all summoning done outside of combat and helps offset the penalties listed above.

-Take drain on a natural 1 as usual.
+Take drain on a natural 1, as usual.

-Spirit control is based on the concept of *favours*.
-Each spirit is summoned with two favours by default.
-Each Raise on the summoning roll adds another favour.
-If the mage is summoning a spirit of lesser rank than themselves (eg a Veteran mage summoning a lesser spirit), they get an extra bonus favour.
+Summoned spirits last for (Spirit die type) hours and can do unlimited things for the summoner in that time.
+There is no concept of favours, like spirit summoning in Shadowrun.
+Remote services - anything that takes the spirit more than (Spirit die type)×10 metres away from its summoner - use this time period up at 10× faster rate.

+A summoner can dismiss a summoned spirit as a free action.

+On a raise on the summoning roll, the spirit gains the Resilient power, and so it will be able to withstand an extra Wound before being disrupted.
+If the spirit already has the Resilient power, it is promoted to Very Resilient (two wounds) on a raise.

-The spirit enters play, materialised on the physical plane, and can act immediately.
+The spirit enters the world already materialised on the physical plane and can act immediately.
 In combat, they act on the same initiative card as their summoner.
-Mages can send mental commands to their summoned spirits as a free action.
+Mages can send mental commands to their summoned spirits as a free action and they can do that immediately after summoning.

-Any commanded use of the spirit's powers outside of combat uses a single favour.
-Participation in an entire combat uses a favour.
-Remote service uses all remaining favours.

 By default, summoners can only have one lesser/common/greater spirit summoned at a time.
 This does not count as maintaining a power, so there is no ongoing penalty to the mage's rolls.
 They can also keep one servant/watcher summoned.